 Other highlights of the collection include:

 .
 The ex-Frank Taylor of Taylor Woodrow Construction 1954 Bentley R-Type Continental Fastback by H.J.
-Mulliner, a "great favorite" of Daniels, with only three owners from new and with extensive service history.
+Mulliner, a "great favourite" of Daniels, with only three owners from new and with extensive service history.

 .
-The ex-Maharaja of Bhavnagar 1929 4½-liter Bentley Tourer by Vanden Plas.
+The ex-Maharaja of Bhavnagar 1929 4½-litre Bentley Tourer by Vanden Plas.
 Daniels was a life-long Bentley enthusiast, saying, "to me they represent the best in motoring."

 James Knight, Group Head of Motoring at Bonhams, comments, "We are immensely proud to have been selected to handle the George Daniels collection.
 It promises to be one of those landmark collection sales that will be talked about for years to come."